SUNDAY, 18 MARCH 2007

 And as he rubbed his thumb against his crooked index finger, he announced solemnly, “My exile has nothing to do with place; it has to do with ability.
 I am in exile because I have failed.”

 HOME is not necessarily a single geographical place.
 HOME is where you have the ability to do what you want.
 HOME – is where you are free.

 Last weekend, just before I fell asleep one night, the idea of rebirth struck again.
 And I know: as the current incarnation of BRAND SMIT is slowly dying, so the next, stronger incarnation is growing.

 Sunday I thought back to my July 2003 holiday in South Africa, and how I had felt about my life at that time.
 I read Natasja a few pages from “Exile 14” – including text about the rebirth that had taken place in the first half of 2003.
-I realized that there was something about that time that is absent now.
+I realised that there was something about that time that is absent now.
 The only possibility: “Personal Agenda”.

 Then it hit me: focal point of identity.

 From March 2003 until the beginning of last year, “Personal Agenda” and other literary projects were the axis around which my identity revolved.
 I was a writer, and I could show what I meant.

 Who and what am I now if daily activities are an indication of identity?
 I am an entrepreneur – without money; and I am a master of projects – who can’t seem to finish anything he works on.

 SATURDAY, 31 MARCH 2007